2015 USRA B-MOD RULES

 10.3.2 Fuel injection is not allowed.

-10.3.3 Must be GM on GM, Ford on Ford, Chrysler on Chrysler, or Holley 500 CFM two-barrel (Part No. 4412).
+10.3.3 Must be Holley 500 CFM two-barrel (part #4412).
+HP carburetors are not allowed.
 Must be completely unaltered, however, an aftermarket metering block is permitted.
 Grinding and/or polishing of any kind is not allowed.
 All carburetor components must be for a Holley 500.
 No milling or grinding of throttle shaft allowed, and shaft must stay round.
 The choke and air horn may be removed (this is the only reworking allowed).
 Casting line at Venturi must be present.

 10.3.4 One (1) two-barrel carburetor properly installed will be permitted.

 10.3.5 A one (1) inch adapter plate or spacer is permitted.
 Distance between bottom of carburetor and top of intake manifold cannot exceed one and one-quarter (1.25) inch.
 High performance adapters are not allowed.
-Spacer opening must be perpendicular to the base of the carburetor.
+Spacer thickness must remain the same front to back and side to side.

 10.3.6 Carburetors shall be subject to claim, as outlined in Claim Procedures (see Article 19).